 By Mimi Bekhechi

-Mimi Bekhechi is associate director at People for the Ethical Treatment of Animals (PETA)
+Mimi Bekhechi is the associate director of the People for the Ethical Treatment of Animals Foundation (Peta)

 The opinions in politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners.